dmitryb-dev/eventsystem/README.md

 If the channel doesn't have enough space for new message, code inside of the block won't executed.

-At the end we run a hanling mechanism with `handleEvent(TemperatureMeasured)`.
+At the end we run a handling mechanism with `handleEvent(TemperatureMeasured)`.
 It checks if some messages exists inside of the channel and call the `handle_temp_change` handler when a message occurs.
-It process just one message, not all messages in the channel.
+It processes just one message, not all messages in the channel.

 ### Data stream definition ###